CelestialAbyss/mc-web/README.md

 - [Finality Tau](https://www.curseforge.com/minecraft/modpacks/finality-tau)
 - [Finality Genesis](https://www.curseforge.com/minecraft/modpacks/finality-genesis)

+Looking for the modpack and wiki repositories?
+They are now located here in the Project Vyre organization: https://github.com/Project-Vyre

 <details>

 <summary>A music video to explain why sudden inactivity may occur and I may or may not be gone entirely.</summary>